 It’s no accident that the first verse encourages us to ignore the fool.
 This needs to be our initial response in such cases and we should only resort to answering the fool in like manner if our grace is repeatedly spurned.
 Have you already “turned the cheek”?
 Have you already blessed and prayed?
 Do you feel righteous anger stirring deep within you?
 Are you spiritually spent, so to speak?
 Then you have no other recourse but to resort to the “safety valve” noted in Romans 12:18.
 But, don’t worry; this “valve” is blessed of God.
 In fact, you’re still overcoming evil with good; it’s just that the “good” in this case is sternness and righteous radicalness rather than grace under pressure.
 You’re only redirecting because the calloused knucklehead in question has spurned your genuine attempts of goodwill and the wooing of the Spirit.
 You have the release to completely cut ties or otherwise.
 Be decisive and bold and trust your spiritual instincts.

 It’s imperative that you get close to God and stay close because it’s impossible to be “led of the Holy Spirit” if you’re not tight with the LORD and spiritually sensitive.
 If you’re not committed to God and his kingdom there’s only one antidote: Get committed.

-NOTE: This teaching was edited from Dirk’s book The Believer’s Guide to FORGIVENESS & WARFARE.
-You can pick up a copy here for more important details on this subject and all linking subjects, like “overcoming evil with good,” the “safety valve,” righteous anger, self-defense and dealing with criminal acts (both print and eBook versions are available at the link).
+NOTE: This article was edited from Dirk’s book The Believer’s Guide to FORGIVENESS & WARFARE.
+You can pick up a copy here for important details on this subject and all linking subjects, like “overcoming evil with good,” the “safety valve,” righteous anger, self-defense and dealing with criminal acts (both print and eBook versions are available at the link).

-To view a teaching video on this topic click here.
+To view a video on this topic click here.

 To view a video on how to deal with criminal acts go here.